bezzad/Downloader/README.md

     ParallelDownload = true, // download parts of file as parallel or not.
-Default value is false TempDirectory = "C:\\temp", // Set the temp path for buffering chunk files, the default path is Path.GetTempPath() Timeout = 1000, // timeout (millisecond) per stream block reader, default values is 1000 RequestConfiguration = // config and customize request headers {
+Default value is false TempDirectory = "C:\\temp", // Set the temp path for buffering chunk files, the default path is Path.GetTempPath() Timeout = 1000, // timeout (millisecond) per stream block reader, default values is 1000 RangeDownload = true, // set true if you want to download just a certain range of bytes of a large file RangeLow = 273618157, // floor offset of download range of a large file RangeHigh = 305178560, // ceiling offset of download range of a large file RequestConfiguration = // config and customize request headers {
         Accept = "*/*",